Halozyme shares dive after FDA asks for more drug data

-U.S. regulators have asked for additional animal test data before considering Halozyme Therapeutics Inc's (HALO.O) application for an injected version of Baxter International Inc's (BAX.N) treatment for immune deficiency disorders.
+Regulators have asked for additional animal test data before considering Halozyme Therapeutics Inc's application for an injected version of Baxter International Inc's treatment for immune deficiency disorders.

 News of the U.S. Food and Drug Administration's "complete response letter" sent shares of Halozyme down 56 percent.
 Shares of Baxter, which said it plans to amend the drug application, were off by less than 1 percent.